alankarartist/STARK/ReadMe.md

-# Tony - Personal Digital Assistant
+# STARK - Personal Digital Assistant

-Tony is a digital assistant with speech recognition feature.
+STARK is a digital assistant with speech recognition feature.

 ## Installation